SarahBass/Foodgame/README.md

 5. Each food has a calorie amount and points for food group.

-6. At the end, the program gives you the diagnostic on What foods you entered, your score, and a total calorie count.
-It asks you to for your name, and will add to a high score array txt file, which will then print 5 previous players and their score.
+6. At the end, the program gives you the diagnostic on what foods you entered, your score, and a total calorie count.
+It asks user for a scorename, and will add it to a high score array txt file, which will then print 5 previous players and their score.